jzrodriguez98/MSI-Z590-A-Pro-macOS-26/README.md

 Patience and time, especially if this is your first time Hackintosh-ing.

-Hardware Modification
+Hardware Modification:

 SSD

 Samusung PM981 is not supported AT ALL.
 Make sure to switch at least one SSD.

-Wireless Card
+Wireless Card:

 it is recommended to use Broadcom wireless network card for the best experience (better, refer to the use of the best experience).
 Alternatively, use Intel AX210 with itlwm kext + Heliport with AppleVTD disabled in BIOS

-BIOS Settings
+BIOS Settings:

 Settings > Advanced > System Agent (SA) Configuration > VT-D: Enabled if using Broadcom wifi+BT card / Disabled if using Intel AX210
 Settings > Advanced > System Agent (SA) Configuration > Above 4G Decoding: Enabled